How to Cope When You're Feeling Weird or Off | JED

 • Touching or holding your favorite blanket or stuffed animal

-• Eating your favorite snack or candy
+• Eating a snack or candy that you love

 Engage Your Support System